openid/fapi/Financial_API_WD_CIBA.md

 In addition the Authorization server

 1. shall only support Confidential Clients for Client Initiated Backchannel Authentication flows;
-1. shall ensure unique authorization context exists in the authorization request or require a binding_message in the authentication request;
+1. shall ensure unique authorization context exists in the authentication request or require a binding_message in the authentication request;
 1. shall not support CIBA push mode;
 1. shall support CIBA poll mode;
 1. may support CIBA ping mode;
 1. shall require user authentication to an appropriate level for the operations the client will be authorized to perform on behalf of the user;
 1. shall, if it supports the acr claim and the client has requested acr, return an 'acr' claim in the resulting ID token;
 1. should not use the login_hint or login_hint_token to convey "intent ids" or any other authorization metadata; and
-1. may require clients to provide a `request_context` claim as defined in section 5.3 of this profile.
+1. may require clients to provide a `request_context` claim as defined in section 4.3 of this profile.

 When this profile is used with the FAPI 1.0 specifications, the Authorization Server